 As you manage your skin cancer, it's important to remember that you are a consumer of health care.
-The best way to make decisions about health care is to educate yourself about your diagnosis and get to know the members of your health care team, including doctors, nurses, nurse practitioners, physician assistants, dietitians, social workers and patient navigators.
+The best way to make decisions about health care is to educate yourself about your diagnosis get to know all the members of your health care team.

-Here are some tips for improving communication with your health care team:
+Here are some tips: